Pakchunk/FortniteLauncher/README.md

 # CREDIT
-Me: Maintaining the launcher
-VastBlast: NiteStats, which is used to grab the FL Token.
+Me: Maintaining the launcher, VastBlast: NiteStats, which is used to grab the FL Token.